 User code actions

-User code file
+Locate the user code file

 Recording modules – code files

-- Machine-generated code representation of the recording module
+- Machine-generated code representation of the recording module.

 Viewing action code

-Converting to user code
+Convert a standard action to user code

 Converting to user code action